darktable-org/dtdocs/content/module-reference/processing-modules/color-balance-rgb.md

 In practice, you should use the chroma setting if you want to preserve the scene-linarity of the light emission and/or keep the luminance unchanged.
 However, these changes might affect some hues more heavily than others, due to the fact that the color space is not fully perceptually-scaled.

 Saturation is closer to the effect of mixing white paint with some base color.
 Reducing the saturation of red will degrade it to pink, while reducing its chroma will degrade to a gray shade at the same luminance.
-It is perhaps a more intuitive way to interact with color, due to its connection with painting.
+Saturation is perhaps a more intuitive way to interact with color, due to its connection with painting.

 Choosing one or the other is mostly a matter of deciding where on the (lightness, chroma) graph you want to push your colors, and where they are to begin with.
 To reach pastel colors, saturation is the way to go.
 To reach laser-like colors (almost monochromatic), at the risk of looking synthetic, chroma is the way to go.